Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 DPS 851, 2 units

-This course has an experiential component in which students develop a subjective awareness of the body and a capacity to constantly monitor and interpret their own somatic responses to clinical situations.
-Students learn to listen with an awareness of fluctuations in somatic cues during the narrative meaning-making process.
-Therapeutic skills and dynamics such as transference and counter-transference, diagnosis, interpretation, intervention, timing, and others are reimagined from an embodied perspective.
-Pass/No Pass.
+This course has an experiential component in which students develop a subjective awareness of the body and a capacity to constantly monitor and interpret their own somatic responses to interpersonal situations.
+Students learn to listen with an awareness of fluctuations in somatic cues during the relational encounter, and explore concepts and skills related to nonverbal communication, intercorporeality, and somatic transference and counter-transference.

 Foundations in Fieldwork